-Use this chapter to set up event conditions in groov and view event logs.
-All events are logged, and authorized groov users can see them at any time from groov View or groov Build.
+Use this chapter to set up event conditions in groov View and to view event logs.
+All events are logged, and authorized groov View users can see them at any time from either View or Build mode.
+In addition, all events appear as tags in the tag browser, so you can use an event as an input for a gadget.

-Also use this chapter to set up optional email or text notifications when an event occurs.
+This chapter also shows you how to set up optional email or text notifications when an event occurs.
 For example, if a machine's temperature is critical, you can create an event and notify a maintenance technician via email or text message when the machine overheats.
-The technician can click a link in the notification taking him to the groov screen with more data on the machine.
+The technician can click a link in the notification that leads to the groov View screen with more data on the machine.